-These days, three-fourths of teens have smartphones, and their favorite way to communicate is by texting, according to the latest research.
+These days, three-fourths of teens have smartphones, and their favorite way to communicate is by texting, according to this research from 2015.

 If you’re a Scout leader, that isn’t news to you.